spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 #### Setting up the Kubernetes Cluster

-For this example, we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster).
-For this example, we deploy to `minikube`.
+For this example, we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster), and we deploy to `minikube`.

 ##### Verifying that Minikube is Running